Mission of the Academic Freedom Alliance

 The Academic Freedom Alliance is an alliance of college and university faculty members who are dedicated to upholding the principle of academic freedom.
 This principle is central to the mission of our institutions for the pursuit of truth and knowledge.
 Our members from across the political spectrum recognize that an attack on academic freedom anywhere is an attack on academic freedom everywhere.

 The AFA commits to two means of protecting academic freedom.
 First, our members will defend faculty members’ freedom of thought and expression in their work as researchers and writers or in their lives as citizens, within established ethical and legal bounds; freedom to design courses and conduct classes using reasonable pedagogical judgment; and freedom from ideological tests, affirmations, and oaths.

-Second, the AFA will aid in providing legal support to faculty whose academic freedom is threatened by institutions’ or officials’ violations of constitutional, statutory, contractual, or school-based rights.
+Second, the AFA will raise funds to support litigation for faculty whose academic freedom is threatened by institutions’ or officials’ violations of constitutional, statutory, contractual, or school-based rights.

 The AFA seeks to counteract pressures on employers to take actions against employees whose views, statements, or teachings they may disapprove or dislike.
 We oppose such pressures from the government, college or university officials, and individuals or groups inside or outside colleges and universities.
 Recognizing the array of political viewpoints in a college or university that respects academic freedom, the AFA’s defense of faculty members’ academic freedom does not depend on viewpoint, nor does it endorse the content of what they express.
 What we defend is members’ right of expression.

 Lucas E. Morel, John K. Boardman, Jr. Professor of Politics, Washington and Lee University; Member, AFA Academic Committee

 Photo Credit, Sameer Kahn, Fotobuddy Photography